 Sometimes you just need a little protein on the go, especially if you follow a vegan or plant-based lifestyle.
 With new vegan protein bars and shakes popping up everywhere, how do you know which ones are no better than a Snickers bar and which will keep you fueled for the next few hours?

-First, you need to make sure it has at least 10 grams of protein.
-Bars that are mostly carbohydrate-based (I’m looking at you, granola bars) are just going to leave you hungry soon after and are not adequate for refueling after a work out.
 Next check out the ingredients.
 Does it contain sucralose, high fructose corn syrup, palm kernel oil, or sugar alcohols like mannitol, erythritol, or xylitol?
 Do most of the ingredients sound like food or a science experiment?
+Skip it!

-Now for the real test: does it taste great or leave your mouth feeling like you swallowed a mouthful of dirt?
+Now for the real test: does it taste great or leave you feeling like your chewing up dirt?

-I’m hooked.
-GROW bars have jumped on the “sprouted” superfood trend and are the only bars I know of that are using sprouted raw watermelon seeds as the main ingredient.
-They taste great and have only 8 total ingredients.
+Simple ingredients, no BS.
+I’m hooked on these.
+Go Raw has jumped on the “sprouted” superfood trend with sprouted raw watermelon seeds as the main ingredient.
+They taste great too.
 This is the best of the best in the vegan protein bars category.

-Have a food allergy and can’t find a vegan bar that meets your needs?
-Need something that fits your unique macronutrient requirements?
-Or just want to make your own bar with your favorite flavors?
+If you have food allergies and can’t find a vegan bar that meets your needs I would suggest making your own with The Bar Shack.
 You can customize each and every ingredient, with every superfood you can think of.
 You get to name your bar and pick a label too, which is pretty awesome.